jundalisay/spblist/content/en/superphysics/solutions/technologies.md

-Superphysics aims to unlock so many technologies by uncovering the 5 Layers or 5 Elements that have been impossible with the current 3-Element science.
+Superphysics aims to unlock so many technologies (and techniques) by uncovering the 5 Layers or 5 Elements that have been impossible with the current 3-Element science.

 ## Material Superphysics Technologies